-Sofa shopping is confusing, I know.
-There are a thousand different choices one feels they have to make in their quest for the perfect sofa.
-But regardless of whether you desire a high or low back or fixed or loose cushions, as a designer, the question I get asked most often when someone is sofa shopping is, “Should I buy leather or fabric?”
+Sofa shopping is confusing, to say the least.
+There are a thousand different choices to make in the quest for the perfect sofa.
+Among the considerations: Modern or classic?
+High or low back?
+Fixed or loose cushions?
+All important questions, in terms of style and look.
+But, as a designer, the question most often asked is, “Should I buy leather or fabric?”

-Fabric sofas vary widely depending on the fabric and the support system of the sofa (i.e. the cushions and frame).
-However, fabric sofas tend to be much more comfortable than leather sofas for several reasons, but the main reason is that fabric tends to be an overall softer, warmer finish than leather.
-Just like your leather car seats, leather can often feel hot and sticky in the summer and cold in the winter, and leather sofas tend to feel firmer than fabric sofas.
+First, fabric tends to be an overall softer, warmer material than leather; just like your leather car seats, leather sofas can feel hot and sticky in the summer and cold in the winter, and leather sofas tend to feel firmer than fabric sofas.

 The wear and tear of fabric sofas most often depend upon the grade of fabric.
-Of course, the better fabrics (just like the better leathers) will withstand wear better.
+As you’d expect, high-quality fabrics (just like high-quality leathers) will withstand wear better.

-Most fabric sofas are treated with a stain-resistant finish, so when spills do happen, they are easily cleaned with specialty products or a handheld steam cleaner.
-Fabric doesn’t get scratched like leather does, so it tends to withstand pet’s claws and kid’s homework binders better than leather.
+Most fabric sofas are treated with a stain-resistant finish, so when spills do happen, they’re easily cleaned with specialty products or a handheld steam cleaner.
+Also, fabric doesn’t get scratched as leather does, so it tends to handle pets' claws and kids' homework binders better than leather.

-Leather can come in a variety of colors, but fabrics are unlimited in their color and pattern choices, so you will have a better chance of matching existing decor or getting a color that you want.
+Although leather can come in a variety of colors, fabrics are virtually unlimited in pattern, texture, and color, so fabric offers a much better chance of matching existing decor and getting the look you want.

 You can usually get more bang for your buck if you go with a fabric sofa.
 Quality fabric and framing are expensive, but the same sofa in leather will always cost more.